llvm/llvm-project/clang/docs/CommandGuide/clang.rst

   option is only supported on AArch64 and RISC-V. On RISC-V, this option also prints out the ISA string of enabled extensions.

+.. option:: --print-supported-extensions

+  Prints the list of all extensions that are supported for every CPU target for an architecture (specified through ``--target=<architecture>`` or :option:`-arch` ``<architecture>``).
+If no target is specified, the system default target will be used.
+Currently, this option is only supported on AArch64 and RISC-V.

 Code Generation Options
 ~~~~~~~~~~~~~~~~~~~~~~~